GovernorFancyPants/desolaterunner/_posts/2016-08-20-packing-for-ccc.md

 **Stock of water minimum 1 litre**

 I use the *Salomon S-lab Sense Ultra Set (3l)* running vest which comes with two 500ml soft flasks.
+But this year it's going to be extremely hot with 32C at 1000m so it's necessary to have a stock of 2 litres.
+I'll carry two extra soft flasks in my pack to use if necessary.

 **Two torches in good working condition with replacement batteries for each torch**

 I rarely use torches in training and when I do I just use a cheap Black Diamond torch.
 So for this I've barrowed a *Petzl Nao* and a *Black Diamond ION*.
-Since spare batteries also is obligatory I'll have four AA batteries, two for each torch.
+Since spare batteries also is obligatory I'll have four AAA batteries, two for each torch.

 **Survival blanket 1.40m x 2m minimum**